 This review found six studies, involving 1902 participants, comparing the long-term efficacy and side effects of tiotropium combined with combination inhalers for treatment of patients with COPD.
 Not all of the people included in these studies had COPD that was severe enough to be recommended for combined therapy according to current guidelines.

-These studies showed long-term benefits of treatment with tiotropium in addition to inhaled corticosteroid and long-acting beta2-agonist combination therapy through reduced hospitalisation for all causes, increased health-related quality of life and a small effect on lung function in patients receiving this combined therapy.
-However, the information provided by these studies does not allow us to draw conclusions about the effects of these treatments on mortality and exacerbations.
+Current evidence shows potential benefits of treatment with tiotropium in addition to inhaled corticosteroid and long-acting beta2-agonist combination therapy through increased health-related quality of life and a small improvement i n lung function in patients receiving this combined therapy.
+However, this evidence does not allow us to draw conclusions about the effects of these treatments on mortality, hospitalisation for all causes and exacerbations.
 The frequency of serious and non-serious adverse events was not increased in either of the two groups.

 Quality of the evidence

 Overall, we assessed the evidence presented in this review to be of moderate or low quality, which means we are reasonably confident in some of the findings, but less confident in others.